 Dr. Justin H. Deckard provides replacement options for patients missing a single tooth.
 He recommends a single dental implant because it is the most natural, highly functioning, and permanent option available today.
 At DC Precision Dentistry in Washington D.C., Dr. Deckard offers full services for dental implants.
 He has incorporated advanced technology into the implant process including the Sirona CBCT.
-Utilizing this technology, Dr. Deckard can produce high-quality images of the soft and hard tissue.
+Utilizing this technology, Dr. Deckard can produce high-quality images of soft and hard tissue.
 This allows him to place the implant more precisely with a less invasive procedure.

 Single Dental Implant